Selecting Hand Tools for ESD & Cleanrooms

 • Work environment & contamination control: Define environmental conditions (cleanliness, temperature, humidity) and controls for areas where product quality is affected.
 Use low‑lint wipes and compatible solvents, and record cleaning and maintenance activities.

 • Monitoring & measuring equipment: Identify any hand tools used for measurement/verification and keep them calibrated or verified at defined intervals.
 Clearly label calibration status and retain records.
-If a device is out of tolerance, evaluate affected product and take documented action.

 Tool Control, Cleaning & Maintenance